jhaemin/delightful-naver-webtoon/README.md

 ## How it works?

 This software fetches data from Naver website and mirrors them.
 Technically it uses CORS(Cross Origin Resource Sharing).
 So everytime you use the application, it loads data directly from the source.

-And it does not store any raw data from the origin.
+> **_NOTE:_** This software does not store or collect any data from the origin.